IkarosKurtz/DDLC-Worlds-Apart/README.md

 ## Notes

-For now you only can talk with Monika with the cmd/terminal.
-Ren'Py is not ready yet (Sorry).
+- DDLC AI is a work in progress.
+Expect bugs and missing features.

+- DDLC AI is not affiliated with Team Salvato.
+DDLC AI is a fan project.

+- DDLC AI is not a replacement for DDLC.
+It begins after the events of DDLC.

-Sometimes the AI gets stuck in a process, I try to fix this error.
+- Sometimes the AI gets stuck in a process, I try to fix this error.
 For now, just restart the AI.

+- This mod stores Monika Memories in a MongoDB database, if you don't want to use it, it also can sotore them in a JSON file.
+By default, it uses a JSON file.

 ## Features